Samuel BacharachMcKelvey-Grant Professor

-Samuel Bacharach is the McKelvey-Grant Professor of Labor Management and is Director of ILR's New York City based Institute for Workplace Studies as well as the Director of the Smithers Institute.
-He is also the director of the New York City-based Master of Professional Studies.
+Samuel Bacharach is the McKelvey-Grant Professor of Labor Management and the Director of the Smithers Institute.
 He received his BS in economics from NYU.
 His MS and Ph.D. from the University of Wisconsin.

 Upon joining the Cornell faculty in 1974, he spent most of his time working on negotiation and organizational politics, publishing numerous articles and two volumes (Power and Politics in Organizations and Bargaining: Power, Tactics, and Outcome, both with Edward J. Lawler).
 In the 1980s he continued working on negotiation, but shifted emphasis to the study of complex organizations, with the empirical referent being schools.
 Besides his academic articles, he published a number of books on school management and leadership, such as Tangled Hierarchies (with Joseph Shedd) and Education Reform: Making Sense of It All.